pga03/docs-first-discovery/src/documents/ttsHookupPrefsEditor.md

 Note: _The utterance will only occur when self voicing is enabled._

-## Adding a Text-to-Speech Hookup – Preferences Editor
+## Using the Text-to-Speech Hookup – Preferences Editor grade

-To mixin the Text-to-Speech Hookup – Preferences Editor into your Component/Grade, supply it as a `gradeNames` option:
+To use the Text-to-Speech Hookup – Preferences Editor grade, supply it as a `gradeNames` option in your component definition:
 ```javascript
 fluid.defaults("my.component", {
     gradeNames: ["gpii.firstDiscovery.tts.prefsEditor"]